-Many are not purified by the truth because they do not obey the truth (John 8:31, 32).
+The truth does not purify many because they do not obey the truth (John 8:31, 32).
 Truth emancipates people from the habits of sin, the seductive spell of sin, the power of sin.
 The Spirit of God uses the Word of God to do this (John 17:17).
 This is the cleansing truth of God’s Word.

 We do truth when we appropriate it to experience (Jn 8:31, 32; 17:17; 20:31; Acts 6:7,17; Ga 3:1; 5:7; Eph 5:26; 1 Th 2:11-13; 2 Th 2:10-13; Jas 1:22).
 The truth of God’s Word is effective when we do something about what we know (Jn 13:17; Acts 6:7; Ro 6:17; Ga 3:1, 5:7; 2 Th1:7-9; Jas 1:22).

 “Obey” here is the obedience that is brought about by truth.
 The absolute subjection to the truth of the Word of God causes it to work in our hearts.

 We also met the word “obedience” in verse 2.
 This is an amplification of that passage.
 This word occurs again in 1 Peter 4:17, which says,

 “For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the gospel of God?”